 Gender relations in Islam are not based on male-female competition as is seen in a number Western societies today.
 Rather, this relationship is based on gender cooperation.
 (Quran: 4:32).

-However, the power of this leader, like that of all other Islamic leaders, is limited on the one hand by the Quran and the Prophet's teachings, and on the other by Shura or mutual consultation - amruhum shura bainahum (Quran 42:38).
+The power of this leader, like that of all other Islamic leaders, is limited on the one hand by the Quran and the Prophet's teachings, and on the other by Shura or mutual consultation - amruhum shura bainahum (Quran 42:38).
 Shura in this verse is mentioned by God as one of the essential characteristic of a believer along with prayers and justice.

 The Muslim family, therefore, like all other Muslim institutions, formal or informal, must be run with mutual consultation.